dannycalegari/turtle/README.md

 to dos
 ------
-* add the ability to save the graphical output as an .eps file
+* add mode for real time interaction with the turtle

 copyright
 ---------